Governance in complex deals, why does this matter

 When escalation paths are unclear, KPIs become a record of failure rather than a tool for correction.

-What governance actually provides
+What governance in complex deals actually provides

 Effective governance answers questions KPIs never will.